CosmWasm/mesh-security-hackathon/README.md

 * `meta-staking` - a bridge between the rest of the contracts and the x/staking module to provide a consistent, friendly interface for our use case
-* `ilp` - an "Illiquidity Pool" contract that locks tokens and allows lockers to issue multiple claims to other consumers, who can all slash that stake and eventually release their claim
+* `mesh-lockup` - a contract that locks tokens and allows lockers to issue multiple claims to other consumers, who can all slash that stake and eventually release their claim
 * `mesh-provider` - an IBC-enabled contract that issues claims on an ILP and speaks IBC to a consumer.
 It is responsible for submitting slashes it receives from the `slasher` to the `ilp` contract.
 * `mesh-consumer` - an IBC-enabled contract that receives messages from `ibc-provider` and communicates with `meta-staking` to update the local delegations / validator power
-* `slasher` - a contract that is authorized by the `mesh-provider` to submit slashes to it.
+* `mesh-slasher` - a contract that is authorized by the `mesh-provider` to submit slashes to it.
 There can be many types of slasher contracts (for different types of evidenses of misbehaviors)

 ## Overview for Users